 October is Black History Month in the UK.
 But shouldn’t Black history be taught all the time?

 Black History Month began in America as an annual History Week, in 1925.
-That year, Black historian Carter G. Woodson, the Father of Black History, announced Negro History Week: A celebration of a people that many in this country at the time believed … Continue reading
+That year, Black historian Carter G. Woodson, the Father of Black History, announced Negro History Week: A celebration of a people that many in this country at the time believed had no place in history.
+February was chosen because it marked the birthdays of Abraham Lincoln and Frederick … Read More

 Good news to begin 2020; Splosh! (to reduce plastic) and beautiful new year lights